NicholasJWiid/crowdfunding_ETL/README.md

 The ETL mini project is to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 In this case, both methods were used as practice.
 After the data is transformed and saved to CSV, the CSV files are used to create an ERD and table schema.
 The schema are then created in a Postgres database and CSV data is uploaded.

-## Create the Category and Subcategory DataFrames
+## Category and Subcategory DataFrames
 1. Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that contains:
     * A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
     * A "category" column that contains only the category titles